twowaits/SDE-Interview-Questions/Expedia/README.md

   Output Format:
   M M = min sum of all travel times;
 - Ashley has a bunch of coins she wants to arrange into staircases.
-She starts with row of 1 coin which goes on top of a row of 2 coins, then 3 coins and so on.
+She starts with a row of 1 coin which goes on top of a row of 2 coins, then 3 coins and so on.
 Each row should have exactly 1 more coin than the row above it.
 Determine the number of complete rows of coins in her finished staircase.

   For example, if she's got 6 coins, she can create a stairase with 1 coin in the top row, 2 in the second and 3 in the third.
 She can complete 3 rows.
-It would take atleast 4 more coins, 10 coins total, for her to be able to create a 4th complete row.
+It would take at least 4 more coins, 10 coins total, for her to be able to create a 4th complete row.
 ----
 <b name="tech">Technical Interview Questions</b>